Birmingham

 RBSA Gallery

-The Royal Birmingham Society of Artists (RBSA) is an artist-led charity which supports artists and promotes engagement with the visual arts through a range of exhibitions, events and workshops.
-The gallery consists of a converted warehouse housing 2 floors of artworks and a ground-floor contemporary crafts gallery.
+The Royal Birmingham Society of Artists (RBSA) is an artist-led charity that supports artists and promotes engagement with the visual arts through a range of exhibitions, events, and workshops.
+The gallery consists of a converted warehouse housing 2 floors of artwork and a ground-floor contemporary crafts gallery.

 History and Culture